inf1nityvv/inf1nityvv/README.md

-# Full Stack Software Engineer | Security & Data Analyst
+# Data Analyst | Full Stack Software Engineer

 ### Crafting high-quality, secure, and scalable software solutions that drive innovation and impact.

 ---

 ## About Me
-I’m a dedicated full-stack developer with a strong foundation in front-end technologies and cybersecurity.
-Skilled in building robust, user-friendly applications and implementing best security practices, I combine hands-on experience with Cisco networking, system security, and cutting-edge development frameworks.
-I thrive on turning complex problems into clean, maintainable, and scalable solutions.
+I’m a results-driven Data Analyst and Full-Stack Developer with a strong foundation in AI, Machine Learning, and Data Analytics.
+I specialize in designing intelligent, data-driven, and user-focused solutions that connect analytical depth with practical software implementation.

+Skilled in Python, SQL, Power BI, Tableau, scikit-learn, TensorFlow, JavaScript, TypeScript, Vue.js, React, and Docker, I bring together data insight, modern development frameworks, and secure engineering practices.
+With a background in cybersecurity and hands-on experience in Cisco networking and system security, I ensure every solution is scalable, maintainable, and resilient.

 ---

 ## What I Do:
+- Continuous learning in AI/ML, data visualization, and automation
 - Front-end development with React, Vue, TailwindCSS, and Vite
 - Backend & API integration with Node.js, Flask, MongoDB, MySQL
 - Cybersecurity best practices: network security, penetration testing, secure coding
 - Cloud & DevOps basics: Docker, Kubernetes, Nginx, CI/CD pipelines
-- Continuous learning in AI/ML, data visualization, and automation

 ---